AdS/QHE: Towards a Holographic Description of Quantum Hall Experiments: Discussion and conclusions

 The numerical equivalence $\alpha \simeq \beta$ would be easy to understand if the resistivity, $\rho_{ab}$, near the critical field, $B = B_c + \Delta B$, depended only on $T$ and $\Delta B$ through the one scaling combination \be \rho_{ab} \simeq \rho_{ab} \left( x \right) \quad \hbox{with} \quad x := \frac{\Delta B}{T^p} \,, \ee for some power $p$.
 This dependence implies \be \left( \frac{\exd \rho_{xy}}{\exd B} \right)_{B_c} = \frac{1}{T^{p}} \, \left( \frac{\exd \rho_{xy}}{\exd x} \right)_{x=0} \,. \ee Similarly, if $\Delta B$ is defined by the shape difference $\Delta \rho_{xx} = \rho_{xx}(x+ \Delta x) - \rho_{xx}(x - \Delta x)$, for a fixed $\Delta x$, then \be \Delta B \propto T^p \, \Delta x \,. \ee Comparing these two equations gives the prediction $\alpha = \beta = p$.

 Does this follow from the CFT explored above, and if so what is the predicted numerical size of $p$?
-In the present instance $\sigma^{ab}$ and $\rho_{ab}$ come as functions of $\nu$ and $\sigma_0$, and for small $E$ we have $\sigma_0 = \sigma_0(\rho/T^{2/z})$.
-For a neutral background brane $z$ is a parameter that is free to be dialed by adjusting the `Lifshitz sector' that sets the background geometry, but the prediction $\sigma_0 = \sigma_0(\rho/T^{2/z})$ eventually breaks down for sufficiently small $T$.
-Alternatively, for a charged background brane this prediction survives to lower temperatures, and the near-horizon, near-extremal geometry gives the universal value $z = 5$ along the lines described in \S3\ and Appendix D. In either case we have the following scaling form for the conductivities \be \sigma^{ab} = \sigma^{ab}( \nu, \sigma_0) = \sigma^{ab} \left( \frac{\rho}{T^{2/z}} \,, \frac{B}{T^{2/z}} \right) \,, \ee where the same power of $T$ appears with both the charge density, $\rho$, and magnetic field, $B$, because both have no anomalous dimension (since both $J^\mu$ and $\epsilon^{\mu\nu\lambda} F_{\nu\lambda}$ are conserved currents in 2+1 dimensions).
-Near a critical field, $B = B_c + \Delta B$, this is a function of two variables \be \sigma^{ab} \simeq \sigma^{ab} \left( \Delta \nu, \frac{\Delta B}{T^{2/z}} \right) \,, \ee and so has the form of eq.~\pref{simplescaling} for temperatures small enough that $\Delta B/T^{2/z} \gg \Delta \nu$.
-This regime then predicts $\alpha \simeq \beta \simeq p \simeq 2/z$.
-The observed exponent, $p \simeq 0.4$, corresponds to the choice $z \simeq 5$ for the dynamical exponent.
-Remarkably, this is precisely the universal value found for $z$ in \S3\ and Appendix D for the near-horizon geometry of the near-extremal black hole.
+In the present instance $\sigma^{ab}$ and $\rho_{ab}$ come as functions of $\nu$ and $\sigma_0$, and for small $E$ we have $\sigma_0 = \sigma_0(C'\rho/T^{4/z})$ for a charged background or $\sigma_0 = \sigma_0(\rho/T^{2/z})$ for a neutral background.
+For us $z$ is a parameter that is free to be dialed by adjusting $\lambda$ or the `Lifshitz sector' that sets the background geometry, but the prediction $\sigma_0 = \sigma_0(\rho/T^{2/z})$ eventually breaks down for sufficiently small $T$ for a neutral brane.
+Alternatively, for a charged background brane this prediction survives to lower temperatures.
+In either case we have the following scaling form for the conductivities \be \sigma^{ab} = \sigma^{ab}( \nu, \sigma_0) = \sigma^{ab} \left( \frac{\rho}{T^{2/z}} \,, \frac{B}{T^{2/z}} \right) \,, \ee where the same power of $T$ appears with both the charge density, $\rho$, and magnetic field, $B$, because both have no anomalous dimension (since both $J^\mu$ and $\epsilon^{\mu\nu\lambda} F_{\nu\lambda}$ are conserved currents in 2+1 dimensions).
+Near a critical field, $B = B_c + \Delta B$, this is a function of two variables \be \sigma^{ab} \simeq \sigma^{ab} \left( \Delta \nu, \frac{\Delta B}{T^{2/z}} \right) \,, \ee and so has the form of eq.~\pref{simplescaling} only if $\Delta \nu$ can be fixed to be small enough that $\Delta B/T^{2/z} \gg \Delta \nu$.
+When this is so, we would expect $\alpha \simeq \beta \simeq p \simeq 2/z$.
+However, it is not clear that this is the regime appropriate to the experiments that measure the power, $p$, near a transition between two plateaux, since for these $\nu$ is not fixed as $B$ varies to measure $\exd \rho_{xx}/\exd B$ near a critical transition.
+If this were the appropriate limit, then the observed exponent, $p \simeq 0.4$, would correspond to $z \simeq 5$ for the dynamical exponent; a value inconsistent with other measurements \cite{QHEz=1sc, QHEz=1th}.